 Use the Apply filter frequency rules to display the Latest or Oldest entry when it occurs more than X times every X periods.

-A unique instance of these options is attached to each assigned filter.
+A unique instance of these settings is attached to each assigned filter.
 Select the Filter to apply each instance's settings.Sample Linux Success Logon Report properties